MiguelStattmiller/Wazuh-UTM-Deployment/README.md

 * Windows agent integration
 * Stable deployment on UTM/macOS

-This method is recommended for Apple Silicon + UTM environments where the native Wazuh installation fails.
+This method is a solution I encountered for Apple Silicon + UTM environments where the native Wazuh installation fails.